Last updated: September 17, 2020

 To that end, I also suggest that you make as many refundable bookings as you can and wait to book anything non-refundable until you’re absolutely certain your trip is a go.
 Then, just before you leave, double-check all those mandates to make sure nothing new has popped up that will affect your trip.

 This is also a time to consider buying travel insurance.
 I’ve discussed the benefits of travel insurance before, but the big benefit to buying it now is that you’ll be covered if you or someone in your party gets sick and/or has to quarantine.
 The quarantine factor adds a level of complexity (and most likely expense) that’s not usually present when you get sick while traveling.

 One big call-out, though, is that you shouldn’t buy travel insurance with the expectation that you will get your money back if you decide to cancel your trip.
 (Most travel insurance plans don’t allow changing your mind as a covered eventuality.)
-Many plans also do not cover pandemics, and those that do often have limitations on what they do and don’t protect, so read the terms and conditions carefully.
-For example, the company that I generally recommend – World Nomads – will not cover you if your cruise is canceled due to COVID or if you’re afraid to travel.
-World Nomads has a great coronavirus FAQ section to help demystify the process.
+Many plans also do not cover pandemics or just choosing not to travel, and those that do often have limitations on what they do and don’t protect, so read the terms and conditions carefully.

 Question 5: How Can I Stay Safe While Traveling?